 To provide replication backup capability, you also need to add an

 my.cnffile prior to starting the replication process.
 See Section 21.7.9, “NDB Cluster Backups With NDB Cluster Replication”, for details.

 For additional options that can be set in

-my.cnffor replication slaves, see Section 16.1.6, “Replication and Binary Logging Options and Variables”.
+my.cnffor replicas, see Section 16.1.6, “Replication and Binary Logging Options and Variables”.

-If the master cluster is already in use, you can create a backup of the master and load this onto the slave to cut down on the amount of time required for the slave to synchronize itself with the master.
-If the slave is also running NDB Cluster, this can be accomplished using the backup and restore procedure described in Section 21.6.9, “NDB Cluster Backups With NDB Cluster Replication”.
+If the source cluster is already in use, you can create a backup of the source and load this onto the replica to cut down on the amount of time required for the replica to synchronize itself with the source.
+If the replica is also running NDB Cluster, this can be accomplished using the backup and restore procedure described in Section 21.7.9, “NDB Cluster Backups With NDB Cluster Replication”.

 db_nameis the name of the database to be replicated:

 shellR> mysql -u root -p db_name < dump_file

 For a complete list of options to use with mysqldump, see Section 4.5.4, “mysqldump — A Database Backup Program”.Note

 If you copy the data to the replica in this fashion, you should make sure that the replica is started with the